 What do you do when your business grows so fast you can barely keep up with it?
 We first met Emily McDowell in 2012, at Altitude Summit.
 She was starting her greeting card line and needed a website to sell stationery online.
-We worked with her to build that first online shop, and sat back and watched with glee as she hit on an ingenious idea and her business took off like a rocket.
+We worked with her to build that first website to sell stationery online, then back and watched with glee as she hit on an ingenious idea and her business took off like a rocket.

 Emily McDowell’s greeting cards are unflinchingly funny and honest, and have revolutionized the greeting card industry, shifting away from sympathy to empathy.
 Her line of Empathy CardsTM launched in 2015, resulted in an incredible amount of press and national attention, and changed her business dramatically.

 “At the end of 2015, in looking at our numbers, we realized that the wholesale arm of our business was bringing in slightly more than half of our revenue, but took ten times the resources and effort to run than our website, which accounted for the rest of our revenue.
 We had a lot of internal conversations about the best way forward, and it was clear that we needed to make some changes.”

 Her brand started off strong and grew much stronger, but her retail website hadn’t kept up.
 When Madison Park Group joined her to take over the wholesale side of her business, that left Emily with time to strengthen her retail sales, and one of her priorities was to work on her website.
 Emily’s team shared,